Ziconius/tcli/README.md

 # Configuration

-Configuring tCLI requires two components, tCLI binary config, and a per-story configuration change by the tenant story owner.
+Configuring tCLI requires two components, tCLI auth config, and a per-story configuration change by the tenant story owner.

 Each story config will create a new arguement under the `cmd` section of the tool. i.e.